 How can we tackle the poverty that people experience in our community?

 Anglicare works in partnership with churches to deliver programs which enable families and their children to break free from the cycle of poverty.
 These partnerships are known as ‘Survive and Thrive’ hubs.
 Each partnership looks different and is tailored to the resources of the church and Anglicare, and also the needs of the community.
 Some of the programs which can be offered in these hubs include (but are not limited to):

 - Parenting programs

 - Emergency food relief programs

-These are already being run in partnership with churches such as St John’s Care in Canberra, Wagga Wagga (Ashmont), Eden and Parkes and we’d love to partner with you too.
+These are already being run in partnership with churches such as St John’s Care and Gordon Community Centre in Canberra, Wagga Wagga (Ashmont), Eden and Parkes and we’d love to partner with you too.